 Select this link for a Field Checklist on Dragonflies of Houston & Harris County.

 In fact, these flying insects are helpful to humans by eating mosquitos, gnats, winged ants, winged termites and other insects that are nuisances and sometimes harmful.
 Thus dragonflies also are known by the name “mosquito hawks”.
+Read on to learn more about these large bugs often seen flying amongst or over TLCNP baseball field, full of baseball players or empty.

 Like all insects, dragonflies have three body segments; a head, thorax and abdomen.
 Attached to the thorax are three pairs of legs and two pairs of wings.
 The wings are net-veined and translucent, sometimes with colored patches that vary with species.
 They have broader hind wings than the forewings.